 Related: Air Conditioner Service: Pay a Little Now, Save Later

 Cut the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters need to be exchanged every few months, depending on the kind you use.
+Furnace filters must be exchanged every couple of months, depending on the model you use.

-Not sure when you last put in a new one?
+Unsure when you last replaced yours?
 Pull it out and hold it up to the light.
-If light isn’t visible, buy a new one.
+If there’s no light visible, replace it.

 3. Clean the Inside